amilamev/Coinbase-Casestudy/.ipynb_checkpoints/README-checkpoint.md

 Coinbase is aiming to extend its services to the whole world, especially those in developing countries.
 However, the audience currently consists of millennials (25-34 years old) and mostly males.
 Coinbase has 56 million verified users.

-Coinbase offers a large amount of altcoins to U.S users.
-They also are known to be secure and is backed by banks like J.P.
-Morgan.
-Coinbase has an easy to use interface that attracts investors of all backgrounds.
+Coinbase offers 32 cryptocurrencies to U.S. customers to trade, and 36 on Coinbase Pro.
+Compared to eToro, who offers half of that.
+They also have an easy to use interface that attracts investors of all backgrounds.

 ## Landscape: